phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 The test runner of the `bootimage` tool can be invoked via `bootimage test`.
 It uses the following conventions:

-- All executables starting with `test-` are treated as unit test.
+- All executables starting with `test-` are treated as integration tests.
 - Tests must print either `ok` or `failed` over the serial port.
 When printing `failed` they can print additional information such as a panic message (in the next lines).
 - Tests are run with a timeout of 1 minute.
 If the test has not completed in time, it is reported as "timed out".